The Passion of the Christ: Themes

-In The Passion: Photography from the Movie "The Passion of the Christ", director Mel Gibson says, "This is a movie about Love, Hope, Faith and forgiveness.
+In The Passion: Photography from the Movie "The Passion of the Christ", director Mel Gibson says, "This is a movie about love, hope, faith and forgiveness.
 Jesus died for all mankind, suffered for all of us.
 It's time to get back to that basic message.
 The world has gone nuts.
-We could all use a little more Love, Faith, Hope and forgiveness."
+We could all use a little more love, faith, hope and forgiveness."

 Source material

-New Testament
+Biblical canon

 According to Mel Gibson, the primary source material for The Passion of the Christ is the four canonical Gospel narratives of Christ's passion.
 The film includes a trial of Jesus at Herod's court, which is only found in the Gospel of Luke.
 The film also draws from other parts of the New Testament.
 One line spoken by Jesus in the film, "I make all things new", is found in the Book of Revelation, Chapter 21, verse 5.

-Old Testament

 The film also refers to the Old Testament.
 The film begins with an epigraph from the Fourth Song of the Suffering Servant from Isaiah.
 In the opening scene set in the Garden of Gethsemane, Jesus crushes a serpent's head in direct visual allusion to Genesis 3:15.
 Throughout the film, Jesus quotes from the Psalms, beyond the instances recorded in the New Testament.